khaleel-git/DevOPS/Linux/README.md

 ### SELinux Modes
 - **Enforcing**: SELinux policy is enforced.
-- **Permissive**: SELinux policy is not enforced, but violations are logged.
+- **Permissive**: SELinux policy is not enforced, but violations are logged. `sudo setenforce Permissive`
 - **Disabled**: SELinux is turned off.

 ## Enabling SELinux on Ubuntu